Governors work closely with head teachers, school staff and representatives from the local authority (LA).

 Terms of Reference:

-- Carry out an annual review of the staffing structure in consultation with the Head Teacher and Finance and Premises Committee.
+- Carry out an annual review of the staffing structure in consultation with the Head Teacher and Finance Committee.

-- Ensure the school is sufficiently staffed to fulfil the effective operation of the school and the School Improvement Plan (SIP).
+- Ensure the school is sufficiently staffed to fulfil the effective operation of the school and the School Enhancement Plan.

 - Oversee the recruitment and selection procedures for all staff.